codevasp-lab/IVMS101/README.md

         - **nationalIdentification**(Optional): This is a legal person identification number which has been certified by the country i.e.a business registration number.
 You shall enter either the legal person's address or registration number.
           - **nationalIdentifier**: Business registration number
           - **nationalIdentifierType**: `RAID`(Registration authority identifier)
-          - **registrationAuthority**: 8 digit code.
+          - **registrationAuthority**: 8 digits code.
 Please refer to [Registration Authority Section](https://code-docs-en.readme.io/reference/ivms101-type#registrationauthority)
         - **countryOfRegistration**(Required): country of registration.
 This is a two-letter country code determined by ISO-3166-1 alpha-2. e.g.) `KR`, `JP`, `US`, etc.

 ### Asset Transfer Authorization IVMS101 Response